 The book changed the way journalists reported on political campaigns.
 White’s vivid storytelling presented the campaign as a drama involving a large cast of characters including campaign staff and family.

-After her husband was assassinated, Jackie Kennedy knew the ideal venue for perpetrating the myth of Camelot was a Life magazine article written by White.
+After her husband’s assassination, Jackie Kennedy knew the ideal venue for perpetrating the myth of Camelot: a Life magazine article written by White.

 Life’s charming photo spreads promoted the Kennedy family’s mystique throughout John F. Kennedy’s years in the Senate and the White House.

-White, who was also a Bostonian, knew the Kennedys well before John F. Kennedy ran for president of the United States.
+White, also a Bostonian, knew the Kennedys well before John F. Kennedy ran for president of the United States.

 On Nov.
-28, 1963, a week after the assassination, the grieving 34-year-old widow summoned White to the Kennedy compound in Hyannis Port, Mass., for a four-hour interview.
+28, 1963, a week after the assassination, the grieving 34-year-old widow summoned White to the Kennedy compound in Hyannis Port, Mass.
+She then gave him a four-hour interview.

-She was obsessed with portraying her late husband as a ‘man of magic.’
-She wanted White to help ‘rescue’ her husband’s legacy by linking his presidency to King Arthur and the Roundtable.
-She admitted she was obsessed with portraying her late husband as a hero.
+She insisted on portraying her late husband as a “man of magic.”
+She wanted White to help “rescue” her husband’s legacy by linking his presidency to King Arthur and the Roundtable.
+And she admitted her obsession with portraying her late husband as a hero.

-White donated his papers in 1969 to the John F. Kennedy Library in Boston with the stipulation that they not be made public until one year after Jackie Kennedy’s death.
-She died of cancer in 1994, and his manuscript with her handwritten changes were made public in 1995.
+White then donated his papers in 1969 to the John F. Kennedy Library in Boston.
+He stipulated that they remain sealed until one year after Jackie Kennedy’s death.

 After the Camelot quote, she penciled in a line – twice — “and it will never be that way again!”